freedomofpress/securedrop-docs/docs/source/before_you_submit.rst

 .. _`Tails operating system`: https://tails.net/
 .. _`@GetTor_bot on Telegram`: https://t.me/gettor_bot

-Choose Who to Submit To
+Choose who to submit to
 -----------------------
 We recommend conducting all research related to your submission in Tor Browser.
 If you are unsure whether you are using Tor, you can visit the address